EnergySystemsModellingLab/MUSE_OS/docs/inputs/agents.rst

    allows only for three.

 Quantity
-   A factor used to determine the demand share of "New" agents
+   A factor used to determine the demand share of "New" agents.

 MaturityThreshold
    Parameter for the search rule :py:func:`maturity <muse.filters.maturity>`.